hphelion/documentation/cloudos/install.beforeyouinstall.md

 To launch the Operational Dashboard:

-1. From the virtual machine client, open a browser that does not have a proxy set.
+1. From the virtual machine client, open a browser that **does not have a proxy set**.

-2. On the browser, enter http://192.168.124.10:9000 to launch the Operational Dashboard user interface.
-IMPORTANT: Use Google Chrome or Mozilla Firefox to access the Admin Node.
+2. In the browser, enter **http://192.168.124.10:9000** to launch the Operational Dashboard user interface.
+IMPORTANT: Use Google Chrome or Mozilla Firefox.

 3. On the Environment tab, review the types of servers, connections, and networks in your environment.

 ## Next Step

-Proceed to the next topic, [Set the Admin Node Prerequisites](/cloudos/install/admin-node-prerequisites/).
+Proceed to the next topic, [Set the Admin Node Prerequisites](/cloudos/install/admin-node-prerequisites/), to begin the process of setting up and installing the Admin node.